dsachsmusic/aws-learning/development-notes.md

     - Deployment file path: cfstackhelloec2rdsipaddress-deploy.yaml
     - For IAM Role, select "New IAM role"
       - Name: cf-update-stack-git-repo-aws-learning
-    - Template file path: cf-template-helloec2rdsipaddress.yaml
+    - Template file path: cf-template-  .yaml
     - Complete the rest of the  Note: For "Configure stack options", choose defaults
   - Job will fail, saying that cf-update-stack-git-repo-aws-learning doesn't trust the connection
   - Complete the above steps one more time, except, for IAM Role, select "Existing IAM role"